 “Change the oil in the engine after maximum 15 000km, but the very best is to change it after 10 000 km.”

 All the engines have timing chain which is usually all right.
-However it can be worn in high mileage cars so after approx. 200 000 – 250 000 km.
-In this case you have to pay attention to short rattling noise after cold start which indicate worn timing chain or chain tensioner.
+However it can be worn in high mileage cars so after approx. 200 000 – 250 000 km it’s good to pay attention to a short rattling noise after cold start which indicate worn timing chain or chain tensioners.

 This A8 was available only with the 8 speed Tiptronic automatic gearbox.
-This transmission is mostly reliable if the previous owner changed the oil in it regularly, but it can have sometimes problem with the mechatronic unit – so don’t forget to check it properly before buying.
-It should change gears very fast and smoothly without some kind of a strange noise or hesitation.
+This transmission is mostly reliable mainly if the previous owner changed the oil in it regularly, but it can have sometimes problem with the mechatronic unit – so don’t forget to check it properly before buying.
+It should change gears very fast and smoothly without some kind of a strange noise, hesitation or shuddering.

 Before buying check the suspension parts and all the electronics.
 The car should ride quietly so it shouldn’t make rattling, squeaking or humming noises from the suspension.